-The Bosch Security Systems D7212GV2 Control Panel provides up to 40 points of protection.
-Point programming parameters determine the control panel's response to open and shorted conditions on the sensor loop for the point.
+The Bosch Security Systems D9412GV2 Control Panel provides up to 246 points of protection.
+The D7412GV2 Control Panel provides up to 75 points of protection.
+Point programming parameters determine the control panel response to open and shorted conditions on the sensor loop for the point.
 Several options allow individual point programming to custom-fit the protection to the installation.